-Stephen Wagner, a founding partner of the firm, heads the litigation team at CTSW.
+Stephen Wagner, a founding partner of the firm, co-chairs the litigation team at CTSW.
 A business advisor as well as litigator, Stephen approaches each case understanding that drawn-out disputes are never in a company’s business plan.
 He manages each case to advance a client’s business goals, and to prevent the process from overwhelming or undermining the value a business is protecting.

 This approach has anchored Stephen’s experience in every case he and the firm handles, whether contract breaches, insurance disputes, securities fraud, product liability, employment law, and complex aviation disputes.
 Even when retained as coordinating attorney in highly complex commercial disputes involving numerous lawyers and firms, he works with both colleagues and other firms’ litigators to prevent the process from undermining the client’s business goals.
 As a result, Stephen’s relationships with clients last long beyond when a particular trial ends, and many rely on his judgment for day-to-day business affairs.